 Alice chose to work on just one domain at a time, and on one or two points in that domain.

 Trying to work on everything is just too overwhelming.

 So do what you think will work best for you.
 Only work on as many issues as you can manage at a time.
 You can look at the others later when you’re ready.

 Don’t be too ambitious all at once!
-Be patient and take small steps to start with.
+Be patient and take small steps, one after the other.

 Welcome the challenge

 Self-assessment is a process of gathering knowledge.
 Knowledge in itself is neither good nor bad.
 It’s simply useful or interesting.

 View areas that need work as challenges, not failures.
 They’re opportunities to get your life running smoothly.
 They show you where to focus your efforts.

 Gain greater mastery over your life.
 See yourself realistically: what’s going well and what isn’t.
 Identify challenges in your life, and take effective action to deal with them.

 Pick up more ideas about writing active statements to pinpoint what you need to do.